 There are many types of CPAP masks.
 There are masks that just cover the nose (nasal cpap mask), and masks that cover just the mouth (oral masks), and of course, nasal-oral masks.
 There are also masks that are attached to oral appliance mouth devices.

 Nasal CPAP, Oral CPAP, Nasal-Oral CPAP:

 Each of these CPAP masks has different qualities.
 There is no one-size-fits-all with CPAP masks.
 The continuous positive airway pressure interface must be personalized to your face and to your comfort level.

-There are dozens, probably hundreds, of different CPAP masks on the market.
+There are hundreds of different CPAP masks on the market.
 Each looks a little different.